 Erlend is a diverse musician, also giving concerts on the baroque and the electric cello.
 He studied the baroque cello at the RCM with Richard Tunnicliffe and has been active in the RCM Historical Performance Department since his enrolment in 2017.
 He has enjoyed performances in for instance St. George’s Hannover Square, Queen’s Gallery Buckingham Palace, Dartington Hall, Cadogan Hall and at the Royal Festival Hall with Florilegium Ensemble.
 Erlend was part of the experience scheme of the Orchestra of the Age of Enlightenment in 2022.

 His master project at the RCM allowed him to learn about English performance practices of the early 20th century, and this resulted in a lecture recital with a performance of Edward Elgar’s Cello Concerto in a historically informed manner.
 In February 2020, the Concerto was once again performed and recorded with an orchestra of London freelancers and conductor Christopher Quentin McMullen-Laird.
 Erlend spoke about his research and, together with Chris, discussed their experiences of this performance style in RCM’s “Music & Ideas” series.
 In July 2023 he performed and recorded Elgar’s “Dream of Gerontius” with Gabrieli and conductor Paul McCreesh on period instruments.

-Erlend has studied composition and orchestration for many years with composers such as Dr David Horne, Hans Offerdal, Christopher Johnson and Dr Jonathan Pitkin, and his own compositions and arrangements have been performed around in North Europe and Brazil.
-Erlend undertook a project in 2016 together with the British composers Katie Chatburn and Dr Simon Cummings where they focused on finding new ways of equal and creative collaboration in the writing of new music for solo cello.
+Erlend has studied composition and orchestration for many years with composers such as Dr David Horne, Hans Offerdal, Christopher Johnson and Dr Jonathan Pitkin, and his own compositions and arrangements have been performed in Northern Europe and Brazil.
+Erlend had a project in 2016 together with the British composers Katie Chatburn and Dr Simon Cummings where they focused on finding new ways of equal and creative collaborations in the writing of new music for solo cello.